 Lake Merdada used to be a large mushroom cultivation area, but it has been closed for years.
 Now, locals plant potatoes in the areas around the lake.
 Some locals opened food stalls nearby, selling snacks and hot drinks.
 I visited on Friday, so the entrance was free.
 I was told that there is an entrance fee of IDR5,000 (0.5 USD) if you visit during the weekend or holiday.

 Lake Warna was my final destination, and it was even more impressive than Lake Merdada.
 The lake is famous for changing colors, with shades that range between green, yellowish, and rainbow colors.
 The color changes are caused by sulfur and different sunlight angles, so if you want to see the color switches, you should stay all day.

 The lake is not big, but the area surrounding it is quite comfortable.
 I spent some time walking on the brick pathway and enjoying the view.
 I also ordered warm coffee and snacks in a food stall above the lake area.
 Sitting there while watching the lake was a nice, relaxing moment.

-The entrance fee for Lake Warna was IDR7,000, but it could double during the weekend or national holidays.
-You need to pay extra for parking fees (IDR5,000 for a car and IDR2,000 for a motorbike).
+The entrance fee for Lake Warna was IDR7,000 (less than 1 USD), but it could double during the weekend or national holidays.
+You need to pay extra for parking fees (IDR5,000 or 0.5 USD for a car and IDR2,000 or 0.2 USD for a motorbike).